baku89/glisp/README.md

 ## LICENSE

 This repository is published under an MIT License.
-See the included [LISENCE file](/LICENSE).
+See the included [LICENSE file](/LICENSE).